ryan-mcclue/musings/on-solid-ground.md

-language (from source to machine code) so, C11 memory model is in relation to rearranging of loads/stores in assembly for optimisations? (so is a weak model?) mainly in reference to the behaviour of atomics to synchronise programs https://research.swtch.com/plmm
+language (from source to machine code) so, C11 memory model is in relation to rearranging of loads/stores in assembly for optimisations? (so is a weak model?) mainly in reference to the behaviour of atomics to synchronise programs so, language memory model will abstract away hardware memory model? https://research.swtch.com/plmm

 ## ARM